 Is there a role for a spousal RRSP in your financial plan?

-When RRSP/pension splitting for those over 65 was introduced in 2007, many thought that this would end the utility of spousal RRSPs.
-Furthermore, with the option spousal dividends via CCPCs for many high income professionals, they have also been less popular.
-This may change with the new income sprinkling rules.
+When RRSP/pension-splitting for those over 65 was introduced in 2007, many thought that this would end the utility of spousal RRSPs.
+In the hay-days of dispensing dividends to the spouse of an incorporated professional, they were also less popular.
+This may change with the new income-splitting rules.
 As outlined in this post, there are a number of uses for the spousal RRSP to income split earlier in your life cycle.

 At worst, I see the spousal RRSP as a “no lose” proposition if you are using RRSPs.
 At best, it gives you options.

 Life often does not unfold entirely as planned due to children, health issues, an earlier retirement, or the government changing the tax rules.
 A spousal RRSP, as one plank in a multi-faceted financial plan, adds a layer of diversification against the risks of life and political risk.